chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 rest of them as requested.

 ### Sieve of Eratosthenes
-Let's see a more interesting problem.
+Let's see a more interesting filtering problem.
 Let's find the 51st prime number with the sieve of Eratosthenes.
+A prime number is one that is exactly divided, i.e. with no remainder, by itself and 1 alone.

 ```scheme
 (define (integers-starting-from n)